 January is “Happening Gourmand” month in Montréal!
 On the menu are dining experiences at the city’s finest restaurants served up at a fraction of their regular cost.
 Eight establishments welcome guests with a set menu including two appetizer choices, three main course options, and two delicious dessert possibilities.
 Eat out every night in January, in Montréal!

 There’s nothing like that first shock of cold air on a brisk winter’s morning to remind you that you’re alive.
 And so it is that, during the coldest solstice of the year, Montréal positively overflows with life.
-From Igloofest to MONTRÉAL EN LUMIÈRE, Luminothérapie, Happening Gourmand, a crazy little something called Barbegazi and much more, Montréal has everything it takes to brighten winter nights and knock the grey out of your day.
+From Igloofest to MONTRÉAL EN LUMIÈRE, Luminothérapie, Happening Gourmand, a crazy little something called Barbegazi and much more, Montréal has everything it takes to light up your winter nights and knock the grey out of your day.

 The party is hearty and the partiers hardier as thousands of electronic music fans dance their way into the hugely popular Igloofest for four weekends of top-rated local and international DJs.
 For its ninth edition, Igloofest – which takes place Jan.
-16-18, Jan.
-23-25, Jan.
-30 to Feb.
-1, and Feb.
-6-8 – once again takes over the Jacques-Cartier Quay in the Old Port of Montréal, immediately adjacent to Old Montréal.
+14-16, Jan.
+21-23, Jan.
+28 to Jan.
+30, and Feb.
+4-6 – once again takes over the Jacques-Cartier Quay in the Old Port of Montréal, immediately adjacent to Old Montréal.
 Architecturally innovative, custom designed stages will be illuminated by beautifully crafted laser light shows and video projections that will help showcase the dozens of DJs working in a variety of genres and sub-genres in the sub-zero.

-Gastronomy in January is coming up eights this year.
 From Jan.
-8 to Feb.
-8, eight highly reputed restos in Old Montréal will be at the forefront of the eighth edition of “Happening Gourmand,” which sees fine dining establishments such as Kyo Bar Japonais, Méchant Boeuf, Suite 701 and Verses Restaurant offering up set lunch and dinner menus at a fraction of their regular cost.
-To wit, menus including two appetizer choices, three main course options and a choice of two dessert possibilities will be available at $21, $25 and $29.
+7 to Feb.
+7, eight highly reputed restos in Old Montréal will be at the forefront of the ninth edition of Happening Gourmand, which sees fine dining establishments BEVO Bar + Pizzeria, Modavie, Kyo Bar Japonais, Méchant Boeuf, Taverne Gaspar, Suite 701, Vieux-Port Steakhouse and Verses Restaurant offering up set lunch and dinner menus at a fraction of their regular cost.
+To wit, menus including two appetizer choices, three main course options and a choice of two dessert possibilities will be available at $22, $25 and $29.
 And purchasers of a Happening Gourmand menu also serve themselves a discount on tickets to the aforementioned Igloofest.